Python library for the detection of peaks and valleys.

 fit(X, x=None)

-Detect peaks and valleys in a 1D vector or 2D-array (image).
+Detect peaks and valleys in 1D vector or 2D-array data.

 Description